kletobias/kletobias.github.io/_projects/04n_questionnaire.md

 - How do you get the rank from the shape?

-**Tensor rank** is equal to the number of axes $\iff$ dimensions a tensor has.
+**Tensor rank** is equal to the number of axes $$\iff$$ dimensions a tensor has.
 The rank of a tensor can be calculated using the `ndim` method, like so: `tensor.ndim` (no parenthesis).
 Examples for an axis/dimension of a rank-1, rank-2, rank-3 tensor are:
 - **rank-1:** The number of elements in a tensor vector.
 - **rank-2:** In a tensor matrix, the rows and columns both are axes/dimensions.
 The count of axes is 2 for a matrix, hence it is a rank-2 tensor.
 - **rank-3:** A list of tensor matrices has 3 axis.
 The first two are the ones described in a rank-2 matrix.
 The third is given by the axis, that goes over all the matrices in the list of matrices.
 E.g., the set of training images, that are appended to form one list of matrices, each representing one image in the training set.